Fingals Cave Scotland

 Mull as the Base

-Most visitors to Staffa spend time on Mull as their base.
-Tobermory, on the northeast coast, is the main town: the brightly coloured harbourfront buildings are immediately recognisable and the town has the island’s main concentration of hotels, restaurants, and pubs.
-Craignure, where the Oban ferry docks, is the main access point but has little of interest beyond the terminal.
+Most visitors to Staffa base on Mull.
+Tobermory on the northeast coast is the main town: the brightly coloured harbourfront buildings are immediately recognisable and the town has the island’s main concentration of hotels and restaurants.
+The single-track road from Craignure to Fionnphort (for the Staffa ferry) is 56 kilometres and takes at least 90 minutes in good conditions.

 Iona

-Iona, a 5-minute ferry crossing from Fionnphort, has an early Christian heritage that predates most of the rest of the British Isles.
-The monastery founded by Columba in 563 AD was the source of the Book of Kells (now in Trinity College Dublin) and the mission that eventually Christianised much of northern Britain.
-The medieval abbey was rebuilt in the 20th century by the Iona Community, a ecumenical Christian community that still operates it.
-The abbey grounds include ancient grave markers for early Scottish kings, some Norse leaders, and possibly Macbeth.
+Iona, five minutes by ferry from Fionnphort, has early Christian heritage predating most of the British Isles.
+The monastery founded by Columba in 563 CE was the source of the Book of Kells and the mission that Christianised much of northern Britain.
+The medieval abbey was rebuilt in the 20th century by the Iona Community, which still operates it.
+The abbey grounds include ancient grave markers for early Scottish kings and possibly Macbeth.
+Iona has no cars except those belonging to its 170 permanent residents.
+A day trip from Fionnphort covers the abbey and the white sand beach on the west side with time to spare.